lsst-dm/dmtn-094/index.rst

 From these data classifications, a set of capabilities has been defined.
-These capabilities can be expressly checked for authorization to the respective services.
+These capabilities are expressly checked for authorization to the respective services.
 When a user first logs in, we map a list of all possible capabilities a user may have by checking group membership for a given instance.
 We do this by constructing LDAP groups and adding users to that group.
 A group that is defined for this explicit purpose is called a capability group.